sarath-pillai/mlc-llm/README.md

-### **What is this?**
+## **What is this?**

 This repository has been created to demonstrate the tasks outlined in an assignment.
 It includes a copy of the original source:  https://github.com/mlc-ai/mlc-llm .
 In addition to the content from the original project, this repository also features supplementary work developed specifically to meet the assignment's deliverables.

-### **Any Prerequisites?**
+## **Any Prerequisites?**

-As this repo primarily deals with docker & registry.
+As this repo primarily deals with docker & github container registry (GHCR).
 There are mainly two prerequisites.

 - Docker cli installed and available (```docker ps``` should work on your system)
 - A Github PAT(personal access token), for pulling docker image to your local.

-### **How to Pull the docker Image?**
+## **How to Pull the docker Image?**

-> This project builds a Docker image preconfigured with Python 3, Miniconda, Rust and several other dev dependencies.
+This project builds a Docker image preconfigured with Python 3, Miniconda, Rust and several other dev dependencies.
 The idea is to use the docker image as a Development environment.
 Basically a single docker image that serves two purposes.

 - An interactive shell, with all required tools to build/test MLC LLM.
 - An unattended local build environment.
 Devs can trigger build locally without any interaction.